page owners are active Volunteer Firefighters.

 ways, from those that cook our food, to the SJA volunteers

 who are waiting to help if we are injured.
-I feel honoured when a local
+I feel privileged when a local

 shakes my hand and says"Thanks for saving our town".

 Every time you hear that fire siren, think of those in distress and